 One of the best features of Btrfs is the ability to produce snapshots of data instantaneously.
 Rollbacks take advantage of Btrfs to revert the system, or any subvolume, to a previous state like before that major kernel update.
 This is an extremely valuable feature.
-Unfortunately, to take advantage of a snapshots and rollbacks properly, the filesystem must be layed out intentionally.
+Unfortunately, to take advantage of a snapshots and rollbacks properly, the filesystem must be laid out intentionally.
 Certain directories need to be left alone during a rollback.
 You don’t want to rollback your system and have your hard-work lost nor do you want to inadvertently destroy critical system logs.
 Unless your on openSUSE, this just isn’t done for you on most popular Linux distributions or at least not yet.[1]
 Even if you are using openSUSE, it doesn’t setup user home directory layouts if you wish to snapshot those.
 That’s why I’ve outlined my Btrfs filesystem configurations for both my system and my home directory here.

 Subvolumes and Snapshots